-26.This is the meaning of the thing.
+26.This is the interpretation of it.
 NUMBERED: God has numbered your kingdom and brought it to an end.

 27.WEIGHED: You have been weighed in the balances and are found wanting.

-28.DIVIDED: Your kingdom is divided and given to the Medes and Persians.
+28.DIVIDED: Your kingdom is divided and given to the Medes and Persians.”

 30. In that very night, Belshazzar, the King of the Chaldeans, was killed,

 31.and Darius the Mede received the kingdom, at the age of sixty-two years.

 ¶1.
 Darius was pleased to set over the kingdom one hundred and twenty satraps, that they might be throughout the kingdom.

-2. And over these, he set three officials, of whom Daniel was first, that the satraps should give an account to them so that the King might suffer no damage.
+2. And over these, he set three officials, of whom Daniel was first, that the satraps should give an account to them so that the king might suffer no damage.

-4. Then the other officials and the satraps began trying to find an occasion against Daniel pertaining to the kingdom, but they were not able to find any occasion or fault, for he was faithful, and not a single error or fault could be found in him.
+4. Then the officials and the satraps began trying to find an occasion against Daniel pertaining to the kingdom, but they were not able to find any occasion or fault, for he was faithful, and not a single error or fault could be found in him.

 5. Afterward, these men said, “We will not find any occasion against this Daniel, unless we find something against him in connection with the law of his God.”

-6. Then these officials and satraps assembled together before the King and said thus to him: “O King Darius, live forever!
+6. Then these officials and satraps assembled together before the king and said thus to him: “O King Darius, live forever!